Raphael De Niro: Early life and education

-De Niro was born on November 9, 1976 in Los Angeles, California but moved to New York City when he was a child.
+De Niro was born on November 9, 1976, in Los Angeles, but grew up in New York City.
 He worked at various summer jobs growing up, including in a Persian rug store, as a doorman, a production assistant on movie sets for his father, and as a busboy at his father’s restaurant, Nobu.
-He attended New York University, but did not graduate.
+He attended New York University but did not graduate.

 Career

 Acting

 He appeared in films which also starred his father, including Awakenings and Raging Bull.
 He produced James Abbott is Gone (2013), the documentary West 4th (2007), and appeared in Love Streams (1984).

 Real estate

 Partly because De Niro's grandmother Virginia Admiral invested in real estate, participating in some of SoHo's first warehouse-to-residential conversions in the 1960s and 1970s, and later his father's involvement, he decided in 2003 to get a real estate broker's license.
 During his first six years in real estate, De Niro sold a total of $600 million in properties, becoming one of the top ten sellers each year at Douglas Elliman.
 He is the head of the "De Niro Team" at the firm, which is ranked as a top-producing sales team in New York City and in the U.S. He is a partner with his father Robert De Niro in a five-star boutique hotel in Tribeca, the Greenwich Hotel, launched in 2008.
 In 2015, De Niro made headlines, along with fellow Elliman broker Sabrina Saltiel, for holding the listing for New York City's most expensive listing at the time; a trio of townhouses on East 42nd Street, listed as a package for $120 million.

 De Niro is a member of the board of directors of the Tribeca Film Institute.